-While it’s possible this can keep you from sharing dirty laundry with potential employers, it’s far more likely to make them suspicious.
+While that approach can disassociate your name from negative content, it’s far more likely to make employers suspicious.
 Most will wonder why you have no presence online — and they may even question if you have something to hide.

 But more importantly, it leaves you with a blank slate.
 That might sound appealing, but it’s actually dangerous.
 It means there’s nothing to hold back damaging content should something surface.
 It’s far better to develop a mostly positive reputation with a few blemishes than to have nothing at all.

 Further, a good online reputation isn’t just about cleansing the negative.
 It’s also important to accentuate the positive.
 If you delete your entire internet presence, you will give up control of your online reputation as well as your ability to connect.
 Remember that you can positively interact with recruiters, hiring managers, companies, and others in your network.

 Remove Negative Results

 Once you know what you’re up against, you’ll need to remove any negative results you’ve found on Google or in your social media profiles.
 That’s a piece of cake to do on websites, blogs or profiles that you control.
 However, you may meet resistance if you need to remove content from third party websites.